sustainable-computing-io/susql-operator/doc/simplefaq.md

 - What can I do with SusQL?
-  - Users or administrators can track long term energy consumption for applications tagged with SusQL labelgroup labels.
+  - Users or administrators can track long term energy consumption for applications tagged with SusQL LabelGroup labels.

 - How can I visualize SusQL data?
   - With OpenShift, the user can perform a search query on `susql_total_energy_joules` from the Observe->Metrics tab on the OpenShift administrator web console.

-- Please show me a sample SusQL labelgroup.
+- Please show me a sample SusQL LabelGroup.
 ```
 apiVersion: susql.ibm.com/v1
 kind: LabelGroup